 I used to dread Monday morning code reviews.
 A stack of 6-8 PRs from the weekend, each one a context switch.
 By PR #4, I was skimming.
 By PR #6, I was approving things I shouldn’t have been.
 We all know the feeling.

 Three months ago, I started using Claude Code as a first-pass reviewer before I look at any PR myself.
-Not to replace human review — but to handle the mechanical parts so I can focus on the parts that actually need a human brain.
+Not to replace human review, but to handle the mechanical parts so I can focus on the parts that actually need a human brain.
 The results have been surprising, in both directions.

 Here’s an honest breakdown of what Claude Code catches, what it completely misses, and the exact prompts I use to get senior-level feedback.
+This post zooms in on code review; for everything else Claude Code does — setup, hooks, subagents, plugins, production patterns — see our complete Claude Code guide.

 My workflow is simple.
 Before opening a PR in my browser, I run Claude Code on the branch:

-# Checkout the PR branch
+# Checkout the PR branchgit checkout feature/user-preferences

-This takes 30-60 seconds and produces a structured review.
+Be specific.
+Reference file names and line numbers.For each issue, explain WHY it's a problem and suggest a fix.Rate severity: CRITICAL / WARNING / SUGGESTION."This takes 30-60 seconds and produces a structured review.
 I read Claude’s feedback, then open the PR knowing exactly where to focus my attention.

-What Claude Code Catches Brilliantly
+What Does Claude Code Catch Brilliantly in Code Review?

 1. Null Safety and Edge Cases